slywalker/cakephp-plugin-boost_cake/README.md

 More Simple!
 Simple!
 Simple!

 * Develop only those that method's $options in FormHelper unable to solve.
-* Dont't develop ajax/js helper
+* Don't develop ajax/js helper

 If you want to simplify the options, you can develop WrapBoostCake plugin.